Students from a field trip to the Minnesota Discovery Center playing a game.

 Crafting Legacy is an original Minnesota Discovery Center production.
 The videos in this series focus on the traditions, history, and techniques of beading, blacksmithing, and weaving.
 Emmy-nominated filmmaker Matthew Koshmrl and independent filmmaker Jeremy Nelson filmed the production.
 The Minnesota State Arts Board funded it via the Creative Support for Organizations grant program.

-Creative Support for Organizations is designed to support arts foundations and non-arts organizations that regularly offer arts programming as they rebuild, reimagine, and continue to adapt their arts programming in response to the changing environment caused by the global pandemic.
+The Creative Support for Organizations grant program is designed to support arts foundations and non-arts organizations that regularly offer arts programming as they rebuild, reimagine, and continue to adapt their arts programming in response to the changing environment caused by the global pandemic.
 Minnesota voters made this activity possible through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.

 These three educational videos were inspired by a request from a local history teacher during the height of the COVID-19 pandemic.
 The Minnesota Discovery Center wanted to create historical and cultural content that users could view safely from home when they couldn’t visit the museum in person.